mim/mim.github.io/t/cisc3620/labs/02b-introToThreejs.md

 ### Object Origins

+  * Actually, it is unnecessary to transform all of the vertices individually
-For now, we'll learn that in Three.js, an instance of `Mesh` (actually, an instance of `Object3D`, which is the parent class of `Mesh`) has a property called `position` that is a `Vector3`, which has a method `set(x,y,z)` that can be used to set the components of the vector.
-Thus, we can position our barn using the following code:
+  * A `Mesh` (actually, an instance of `Object3D`, the parent class of `Mesh`) has a `position` property with a method `set(x,y,z)`
+    * that can be used to set its components
+  * Thus, we can position our barn using the following code:
 ```javascript
     barn2mesh.position.set(-30,0,0);
 ```

+### Object Origins

-This also avoids having to factor the `createBarn()` function the way we did, and having to create the `translateX` function.
-So, if we use this technique, the code might look like this [two-barns-after-pos.html](02b-exercises/two-barns-after-pos.html).
-Look at the code; it's _much simpler_.
+  * This also avoids having to factor the `createBarn()` function the way we did
+    * and having to create the `translateX` function
+  * So, if we use this technique, the code might look like [this](https://codepen.io/asterix77/pen/ZEGEqJL?editors=1010)
+  * It's _much simpler_

-The code that we just saw to set the position of the barn is simpler, but it relies on a few concepts.
-One is the notion of the "position" of the barn, which is just the location of the barn's "origin" (in this case, the lower left front corner).
-We'll see more about this later.
+  * But it relies on the notion of the "position" of the barn
+    * which is just the location of the barn's "origin" (in this case, the lower left front corner)
+    * more about this later

 ## Adding a Steeple<a name="adding_a_steeple"></a>